Iran newspapers, minister criticize US arrest of newscaster

 Iranian law, however, does not recognize dual nationalities, an issue that comes up in its arrest of those with Western ties.

-"She is a famous journalist, she's done nothing but journalism," Zarif told the broadcaster from Baghdad.
+"She is a famous journalist, she's done nothing but journalism," Zarif told the broadcaster from a visit to Iraq.
 "The arrest of Ms. Hashemi is a very clear affront to freedom of expression, a political abuse of an innocent individual and I believe the United States should release her immediately without further delay."

 Hashemi was detained Sunday in St. Louis, where she had filmed a Black Lives Matter documentary after visiting relatives in the New Orleans area.
 She was then taken to Washington by the FBI on a material witness warrant, according to her elder son, Hossein Hashemi.